This article is part of a larger series on Payments.

 The majority of PaymentCloud users enjoy using the platform.
 Many reviews praise its customer support and how easy it is to use PaymentCloud.
 However, there are also some comments about how long it takes the application to process, though this is common and often expected in high-risk businesses.

-- Capterra: 16 users rated PaymentCloud with an overall average 4.65 out of 5 stars, mostly commending the customer service experience.
+- Capterra: Around 20 users rated PaymentCloud with an overall average 4.6 out of 5 stars, mostly receiving commendation for its customer service experience.

-- Trustpilot: On Trustpilot, PaymentCloud received a 3.3-star rating.
-Similar to Capterra, users raved about the customer service, but some noted issues with rate transparency and application processing.
+- Trustpilot: Reviews on Trustpilot have significantly improved since our last update, with PaymentCloud receiving a 4.4-star rating from over 100 users.
+As with Capterra, users raved about the customer service, but some noted issues with rate transparency and application processing.